 Bugey on down – explorations in undiscovered France

 Bugey on down – explorations in undiscovered France In France, the little known wine region of Bugey is well off the beaten track.
-I have passed through it frequently enough, usually on the way to more famous wine destinations in France and Italy, always making a mental note to stop and explore.
-When I finally did so, some years ago, …
+I have passed through it frequently, usually on the way to more famous wine destinations in France and Italy.
+When I finally stopped to explore it some years ago, I wished I had done so sooner.
+An …

 Share this Post